T809DATA/T809DATA_2024/02_classification/README.md

 `([-1.2790590441258425, 2.3165715702351934, -2.2246392609108434], [0, 1, 2], [0, 1, 2])`

 Use this function to create a dataset with a total of 50 samples from two normal distributions: $N(-1, \sqrt{5})$ and $N(1, \sqrt{5})$.
-Then create a train and test set using and `split_train_test` from `tools.py` with 80% train and 20% test split.
+Then create a train and test set using `split_train_test` from `tools.py` with 80% train and 20% test split.

 ```
 (train_features, train_targets), (test_features, test_targets)\